Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The T-shirt belonged to Kevin Jr. and the knife matched the wounds on his father’s body, the Associated Press reported at the time.

 Lynn Boyd and Kevin Boyd Jr. were tried separately for the murder of Kevin Boyd Sr. in 1996.
 Though Kevin Jr. was 16 at the time of the crime, he was tried as an adult.
 Prosecutors said the motive was financial, as the Boyds wanted to receive Kevin Sr.'s life insurance policy payout.
 They were both found guilty of first-degree murder and sentenced to life without parole, according to court documents.

 In 2012, a Supreme Court ruling vacated the life sentences of over 2,500 juvenile offenders.
 As a result, Kevin Boyd Jr. was resentenced in 2019 to 25 years in prison, making him immediately eligible for parole.

-Kevin Boyd Jr., now 43, was released on parole in January 2020, The Oakland Press reported at the time.
-Lynn Boyd is now 69 years old and currently incarcerated at Women's Huron Valley Correctional Facility, according to the Michigan Department of Corrections.
+Kevin Boyd Jr. was released on parole in January 2020, The Oakland Press reported at the time.
+Lynn Boyd is currently incarcerated at Women's Huron Valley Correctional Facility, according to the Michigan Department of Corrections.